sketchthat/instagram-auto-like/README.md

 ## Configuration

-- Rename `includes/_config.php` to `includes/config.php`
+- Rename `includes/_config.php` to `includes/config.php`.
-- Update the `$instagram` array with the relevent information.
-[Instagram Developer](http://developers.instagram.com/)
+- Update the `$instagram` array with the relevent information, see [Instagram Developer](http://developers.instagram.com/).
-- Update the $tags array with the tags you want to like media from
+- Update the `$tags` array with the tags you want to like.
-- With your web browser hit index.php and login to instagram
+- With your web browser hit index.php and login to Instagram.
 - There is a limit of 30 request per hour enforced by Instagram.